cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Tibouchi {{T14}} and Aranha et al. {{AFQTZ14}} generalize these results.
 This document does not deal with this complementary problem.

-# Rational maps from Twisted Edwards to Montgomery curves {#rational-map-inverse}
+# Rational maps from twisted Edwards to Weierstrass and Montgomery curves {#rational-map-inverse}

-The inverse of the rational map specified in {{rational-map}}, i.e., the map from the point (x', y') on the Montgomery curve y'^2 = x'^3 + A * x'^2 + B * x' to the point (x, y) on the twisted Edwards curve a * x^2 + y^2 = 1 + d * x^2 * y^2
+The inverse of the rational map specified in {{rational-map}}, i.e., the map from the point (x', y') on the Weierstrass curve y'^2 = x'^3 + A * x'^2 + B * x' to the point (x, y) on the twisted Edwards curve a * x^2 + y^2 = 1 + d * x^2 * y^2